MondeMalaza/multi-modal-retrieval/README.md

    `$ git clone https://github.com/MondeMalaza/Multi-Modal-Image-Retrieval.git`

-2. Go to the project directory and install the following libraries
+2. Go to the project directory

-   `$ cd multi-modal retrieval system`
+   `$ cd multi-modal-retrieval`

+   ...and install the following libraries

-   `$ pip install pytorch torchvision torchaudio transformers pillow faiss-cpu streamlit numpy random`
+   `$ pip install flask pytorch torchvision torchaudio transformers pillow faiss-cpu streamlit numpy random`
-3. Ensure that you install CLIP from github and not the default one as this is the one from openAI
+4. Ensure that you install CLIP from github and not the default one as this is the one from openAI

    `$ pip install git+https://github.com/CLIP.get`